josephwilk/image-resizer/README.md

 (format/as-stream (resize (file "tea-party/mad-hatter.jpg") 10 10) "jpg") ; => #<ByteArrayInputStream>
 ```

-## Chaining Transforms
+## Pipelining Transforms

-If you want to perform a number of operations across an image (such as resize & crop):
+If you want to perform a number of operations across an image (such as resize, crop & anti-alias):

 ```clojure
 (require [image-resizer.crop :refer :all])